Welcome to the School of Information Technology

 Our learning environment and staff provide a premium learning experience with rich media resources and experience that engage and support flexible and convenient learning.

-The School provides world-class research opportunities through its key research groups in Artificial Intelligence and Image Processing and Distributed Systems but also through the Pattern Recognition and Data Analytics (PRaDA) Research Centre and the Centre for Intelligent Systems Research (CISR).
+The School provides world-class research opportunities through its key research groups in Artificial Intelligence and Data Analytics (AIDA) and Distributed Systems and Security (DSS), but also through the Pattern Recognition and Data Analytics (PRaDA) Research Centre and the Centre for Intelligent Systems Research (CISR).

 Our vision is to carry out world-class research that makes a difference and to educate and train the information and knowledge technology graduates of the future who are ready to contribute in jobs that make a difference.

 I look forward to working with you to ensure that your learning experiences, your research collaborations, industry and professional experience are worthwhile and rewarding.
 I encourage you to make the best of the range of opportunities that Deakin and the School of IT offer not just within Australia but globally.

 Head of School